AnanyKoranne/automation_tool/README.md

-# Plena Assignment — Kaggle to HubSpot Data Pipeline
+# Kaggle to HubSpot Data Pipeline

 This project automates the process of downloading a Kaggle dataset using Playwright (headless Chrome in Node.js), extracting baby name data, storing it in a MySQL database, and pushing it to HubSpot as Contacts.